jsinkers/lipopi/README.md

 ---

+### Power-Up / Power-Down Version - 555 Circuit

+See [this page](/README.555.md) for a version in which the push button switch can both power up the Raspberry Pi and trigger an orderly shutdown with an alternative circuit that uses a 555 timer.

+---

 ### Advanced Version With Battery Level Monitoring

 See [this page](https://github.com/craic/pi_power) for advanced version of this project which includes the features of the power up/down version above as well as battery level monitoring.